 Sustainability is the ability to meet the needs of the present without compromising the ability of future generations to meet their needs.
 It’s about using our resources responsibly, but it’s also about making sure all people today and in the future can thrive.
 The concept of sustainability is comprised of three pillars: environment, society, and economy.
 When a system is good for the environment, people, and the economy, we get closer to achieving sustainability.

-In 2009, AU signed Second Nature’s Climate Commitment, acknowledging the threat of climate change and the unique role universities can play in fighting it.
-The Office of Sustainability was created to assess American University’s impact on the environment and work with the community to improve our campus systems to lessen that impact.
+In 2009, American University signed Second Nature’s Climate Commitment, acknowledging the threat of climate change and the unique role universities can play in fighting it.
+The Office of Sustainability was created to assess AU’s impact on the environment and work with the community to improve our campus systems to lessen that impact.
 Since then, we’ve been working to measure, report, partner, and act on a wide variety of sustainable activities.
-In 2018, AU became the first university to achieve carbon neutrality, our biggest milestone yet.
+In 2018, AU became the first university to achieve carbon neutrality, our most significant milestone yet.

 Yes, we track and report on our progress in several ways.
 We calculate and report our annual inventory of greenhouse gas emissions through Second Nature.
 To measure progress in the environmental, social, and economic aspects of sustainability work, AU uses the Sustainability Tracking, Assessment, and Reporting System (STARS).
 Finally, we evaluate our progress against AU’s sustainability plan.